oskar951/SFIA2/README.md

 ## Testing

 I tested each service separately and made coverage reports for each one.
 I did not manage do do mock testing therefore service 1 and 4 is not up to 100%.
+Service 2 and 3 were covered to 100%, next time I would like to inlcude mock testing to allow for the responses from these services to be tested within service 4 and 1 so that they could also be fully covered.

+### Service 1
 ![Service1 Test](https://github.com/oskar951/SFIA2/blob/master/Images/Cov0.jpg)

+### Service 2
 ![Service2 Test](https://github.com/oskar951/SFIA2/blob/master/Images/Cov1.jpg)

+### Service 3
 ![Service3 Test](https://github.com/oskar951/SFIA2/blob/master/Images/Cov2.jpg)

+### Service 4
 ![Service4 Test](https://github.com/oskar951/SFIA2/blob/master/Images/Cov3.jpg)